Sealing Arrest Records (The Care Act)

 That's why, as of January 1, 2018, the CARE Act makes it possible for arrestees to have their records sealed.

-Speak to an East Bay criminal defense lawyer about your arrest.
+Speak to an East Bay record sealing lawyer about your arrest.
 Together, we'll review your options and help you set yourself up for better jobs and opportunities.
 Call (510) 907-6600 or contact us online.